Monday, September 20, 1976

 The nurse told me to take another shower today.
 I wonder if I could ever get used to having a daily shower, without all the guilt that comes with it.

 Later in the day, when the nurse came in to take my blood, I hid in the bathroom.
 I hate having my blood drawn!
 Besides, they have taken it every day since I arrived here.
 What more can they possibly test my blood for?
 But the nurse found me and asked me to come out so she could draw my blood yet again.
-Then the doctor came and talked to me, and told me they were done doing tests on me and I was to go home later today.
+When the doctor came in and talked to me, he told me they were done testing me and said I could go home later today.

-When I had eaten lunch, Mom came with Elisabeth to pick me up.
+After lunch, Mom came with Elisabeth to pick me up.
 As we were walking to the train station, Elisabeth tripped on the sidewalk.
-Mom started immediately to yell at me.
+Mom started yelling at me immediately!
 She told me it was my fault that Elisabeth had tripped because I wasn’t holding her hand.
-(Mom could have held her hand just as well as I could have.)
+Mom could have held her hand just as well as I could have.)
 I didn’t say anything because I didn’t want to start a fight.

 Saturday, September 25, 1976

 I wish I could have stayed at the hospital for just one more day!
 Mom is having a Birthday party for Elisabeth.
-She is stressed out.
-As usual, she is taking it out on me.
+Mom is stressed out, and as usual, she is taking it out on me.
 I can’t seem to move fast enough for her.
 The party was to start at 2:00 p.m. and some of the kids showed up at 1:15 p.m.
 I don’t know why she bothers to have kids over for a party.
 Especially since she doesn’t like children!

 Sunday, September 26, 1976

-I woke up and had breakfast with the family I babysat for last night.
+In the morning, when I woke up, I had breakfast with the family.
 They are such a nice family.
 I wish I could have stayed a lot longer.
-When I got back to the house and got the chores done, Elisabeth and I went down to the creek that is nearby.
+When I got back to the house and finished the chores, Elisabeth and I went down to the nearby creek.
 It’s so peaceful there.
 When we got back, Elisabeth’s friends came over and asked me to teach them to speak English.
-We went outside and I taught them how to count to ten.
+We went outside, and I taught them how to count to ten.

 Monday, September 27, 1976

 There is a pear tree just outside the house.
-I asked Mom if I could pick a pear off the tree and eat it.
-Since I was up in the tree, Mom asked me to get one for her too.
-As I was climbing the tree I thought, “Man!
+I asked Mom if I could pick a pear off the tree.
+Since I was up in the tree, Mom asked me to get one for her, too.
+As I was climbing the tree, I thought, “Man!
 If Bent knew I was doing this, he would have a cow!”
 The best part of him being gone is that I don’t have to eat my dinner a certain way.
-It is so stressful trying to eat when he is here for fear of doing it wrong.
+It is so stressful trying to eat when he is here, for fear of doing it wrong.
 While he was here, the food I could eat was limited, and I had to ask for everything I ate.
 Now that he is gone, Mom doesn’t seem to care what, when, or how much I eat.

 Tuesday, September 28, 1976

 While I was working for the Thompsons, both Mr. and Mrs. Thompson came home for lunch.
-I made the food for them.
+I made food for them.
 Mrs. Thompson says she wants to teach me how to cook all kinds of food.
-They are both so nice, and the thought of having to tell them that I will be leaving just makes me sick.
+They’re both so nice, and the thought of having to tell them that I will be leaving soon makes me sick!

 Wednesday, September 29, 1976

-When I got back from working for the Thompsons, Mom said there was a letter that had come asking me to start school unless I had proof that I was working.
-Mom told me that she had already gone to the school and talked to them about it.
+When I got back from working for the Thompsons, Mom said a letter had arrived asking me to start school unless I had proof I was working.
+Mom told me she had already gone to the school and spoken with them about it.

 Thursday, September 30, 1976

 When I got to work today, Mrs. Thompson paid me 300 kroners.
-When I got off work and had come back to the house, one of Elisabeth’s’ friends named Tina came over.
+When I got off work and came back to the house, one of Elisabeth’s friends, named Tina, came over.
 Since Elisabeth is not here, she asked me if I wanted to play.
-Together we went into the backyard and I picked both of us an apple to eat right off the tree!
-When we had eaten them, Tina and I went into town so that I could buy some brown paints that I have been wanting for a long time.
+Together, we went into the backyard, and I picked us both an apple to eat right off the tree!
+After we had eaten them, Tina and I went into town so I could buy some brown pants I had been wanting for a long time.

 Mom has asked me to meet her at the laundry mat today so that I can help her carry the laundry home.
 Now that Bent has gone back to Canada, she is bringing the laundry to the laundry mat to wash it.
 Man, would Bent be upset if he knew this!